-Dorset (Slow Travel)by Alexandra Richards
+Dorset (Slow Travel)

 Slow Dorset Guide – Local tips and holiday information including Weymouth, Bournemouth, Poole and Dorchester, South West Coast Path, Thomas Hardy country, archaeology and food.
 Also covering the best pubs, B&Bs and cafés, Lyme Regis fossil hunting, Jurassic Coast, Studland Heath, Blackmore Vale, Isle of Purbeck, Marshwood Vale and Broadchurch.

 About this book

 This new third edition of Bradt’s popular guide to Dorset – part of its distinctive series of ‘Slow Travel’ guides to local UK regions – has been thoroughly updated to reflect all the most recent changes to the region.
 Where – and what – to eat, where and when to go and what to see are all covered, providing an essential guide to one of Britain’s most rural counties.
 The author, a Dorset girl born and bred, says: ‘Many of Dorset’s attractions are well-hidden and known only to locals, who like to keep the county’s treasures to themselves.
 This guide takes you to those secret places and introduces you to some delightful Dorset locals past and present.
 Practical information covers accommodation, eating and drinking, and travelling in this unspoilt region.’